entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Clement *et al.* (in review): "This character considers the general shape of the posterior margin of the splenial when looking at the lateral profile of the lateral surface of the splenial; this character is similar to Character 111 that is relative to the posterior margin of the dentary.
 We used the terminology for the description of edge profile.
 Dorsally beveled (or top bevel) implies than the pointed posterior edge of the posterior margin of the splenial is located ventrally (e.g., Allenypterus, Diplocercides, Garnbergia), while ventrally beveled (or bottom bevel) it is the dorsal part that is pointed (e.g., Parnaibaia).
 In the pointed shape (or X bevel), the pointed part of the posterior margin of the splenial is approximately located at mid-height of the splenial (e.g., Coelacanthus, Holophagus), while the V-grooved shape describes the pointing part projecting inward the posterior margin (e.g., Foreyia).
 Character 134 is linked to character 132."

-135. Prearticular and/or coronoid teeth: pointed and smooth (0), pointed and marked with fine striations (1), rounded and marked with fine striations (2).
+135. Prearticular and/or coronoid teeth: pointed and smooth (0), pointed and marked with fine striations (1), rounded and marked with fine striations (2). (ordered)
 > Forey (1991), Character 27, in part; Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), modified, Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 68; Cavin *et al.* (2019), Cavin *et al.* (2020), Character 37.

 > - Clement *et al.* (in review): "The definition and order of character-states have been changed from previous uses of this character [Forey (1991, char.
 27 in part)97; Forey (1998, char.
 68)12].
 Wen *et al.* (2013, char.
 68)54 added an additional apomorphic character-states (pointed and marked with fine striations).
 The order of the two apomorphic states are changed to obtain three character-states forming a morphocline."